 4. Chicken Jerky Dog Treats 16 Ounces

-These jerky treats have a chewy, slightly dry texture that's easy for most dogs to enjoy.
-Made with real chicken breast, they're a straightforward, protein-rich option for dogs who do best with simple ingredients.
-The pieces can be broken up for training or portion control, and the limited ingredient list appeals to owners looking for transparency.
+These jerky treats offer a chewy, slightly dry texture that's easy for most dogs to enjoy.
+They're made from real chicken breast, making them a straightforward, protein-rich option.
+The pieces can be broken up for training, and the limited ingredient list is appealing for those seeking transparency.

 What We Like: